overrider/currency_converter/README.md

 Currency Converter
 ==================

-A simple commandline currency converter written in PHP, which actually makes a decent all purpose language to implement simple console programs.
+A simple self updating commandline currency converter written in PHP, which actually makes a decent all purpose language to implement simple console programs.
+Allows to easily convert between any Currency, and can be easily adapted to fit into a larger project.

 Installation:
 =============